Francis G. Dunn

 Francis G. Dunn was a justice of the South Dakota Supreme Court from 1973 to September 7, 1985, serving as Chief Justice from 1974 to 1978.

-Early life and education

-Born in Scenic, South Dakota, graduated the University of South Dakota School of Law in 1937.

 Career

 Dunn was a lawyer in Madison and Sioux Falls.
 He served as municipal judge of Sioux Falls until Governor Ralph Herseth appointed him as the state's eleventh circuit judge.
 In 1973, Dunn became a justice of the South Dakota Supreme Court, succeeding Charles S. Hanson, representing the Second district.